Gonkalos/TVtracker/Backend/README.md

 ### Configuration

-The server is configured via the `configs.py` file in `/Backend/Utils`.
-Create this file with the following syntax:
+The server is configured via the `configs.py` file.
+Create this file in `/Backend/Utils` with the following syntax:

 ```
 # OMDb API